Tap leaks can be frustrating! And if you don’t fix your leaking taps at the right time, they can cause water damage around your home.

 2. Worn-Out O-Ring

-If water flows or oozes out between the tap body and spindle or from under the cover plate when the tap is turned on, the O-ring must most likely be replaced.
+When water seeps out between the tap body and spindle, or from under the cover plate when the tap is on, it might be time to change the O-ring.

 3. Water Pressure